Senorita-Marg14/Final_Project/websites.md

 [Authentication](Authentication.md) features are used on websites to ensure that only the correct user can view their data.
 Multifactor Authentication and other protocols are used to ensure this.

 # Firewalls
-Firewalls are used by websites to monitor the traffic that is coming and going from the website.
+[Firewalls](Firewalls.md) are used by websites to monitor the traffic that is coming and going from the website.
 They operate based on rules that are unique to each firewall.
+Their main goal is to allow for safe and efficient data transfer while keeping out unauthorized or malicious attacks.